-1. STUDENTS RECEIVING PUBLIC SCHOOL EXEMPTION
+1. STUDENTS RECEIVING ALTERNATIVE INSTRUCTION (HOME SCHOOL INSTRUCTION) PUBLIC SCHOOL EXEMPTION (EDITED)

-ASBSD supports the development of state guidelines for evaluating the academic progress of students receiving a public school exemption and the establishment of effective state regulations to ensure exempted students receive a high quality education.
+ASBSD supports the development of state guidelines for evaluating the academic progress of students receiving alternative instruction a public school exemption and the establishment of effective state regulations to ensure exempted students receive a high quality education.

-School boards and the Department of Education are responsible for the education of students receiving public school exemption instruction.
+School boards and the Department of Education are responsible for the education of students receiving alternative public school exemption instruction.
 State guidelines and regulations would provide school boards with criteria to determine if revocation of an application is warranted.